PART I: Taught Modules

 Ultimately an understanding of such concepts allows the student to consider the impact of power and control upon the delivery of a ‘fair society’.

-ECGE7003Q: Sustainable Communities
+Sustainable Communities (30 credits; optional)

 It is essential that interventions developed within the framework of equality and inclusion are sustainable and fit for purpose.
 To this end this module is innovative and forward-looking as current thinking on reflective practice is at the forefront of ‘best practice’ within social contexts.